KodingKurriculum/learn-to-code/README.md

 ```

 3.)
 Open Spyder
 4.)
-Click Projects -> New Project -> Browse to the directory you unzipped.
+Click View -> Panes -> Make sure File Explorer is checked.
+5.)
+Open the project folder in this pane.

 ## Beginners